 We stopped in here for a tour de bouche (I think I made that up?) during our townie bike experience.
 To be honest, I was way too stuffed from Park Distillery to eat anything but my bite of the lettuce wrap was tasty.
 Cute vibe, solid food (I think) and right in the middle of the action.

 It’s a castle in the middle of the Rockies so SHOCKER it was kind of amazing.
 The hotel has 16 restaurants and we ate at their Indian Summer inspired location.
 The food was outrageously good, the scenery was breathtaking and the service was kind of subpar.
 I’m not one to give bad reviews but it was the longest dinner ever.
-The people kind of took away from the food but I drank enough later that night to forget all my worries.

 WHERE TO STAY IN BANFF NATIONAL PARK